bearmentor-community/githubevents-satellite2020/CODE_OF_CONDUCT.md

     - Don’t post no-content replies.
     - Don’t divert a topic by changing it midstream.

-    Rather than posting “+1” or “Agreed”, use the Reaction emjoi button.
+    Rather than posting “+1” or “Agreed”, use the Reaction emoji button.

 - Be trustworthy.
   - **Always be honest.** Don’t knowingly share incorrect information or intentionally mislead other GitHub members.
 If you don’t know the answer to someone’s question but still want to help, you can try helping them research or find resources instead.
 GitHub staff will also be active in the discussions, so if you’re unsure of an answer, it’s likely a moderator will be able to help.